An MT Space & Gwaandak Theatre co-production

 May 17-27, 2018

-Crossing the worlds of fairytale and reality, The Snow Queen is a contemporary interpretation of Hans Christian Andersen’s classic tale, informed by Edmonton high school students.
-Created by Aaron Macri, Amber Borotsik, Belinda Cornish, Michelle Diaz, Kristi Hansen, and Vanessa Sabourin.
+Crossing the worlds of fairytale and reality, The Snow Queen is a contemporary “escape room” theatrical interpretation of Hans Christian Andersen’s classic tale that takes the audience on an epic immersive journey with its characters.
+Created by professional Edmonton theatre artists Aaron Macri, Amber Borotsik, Andrés Moreno, Belinda Cornish, Michelle Diaz, Kristi Hansen, and Vanessa Sabourin and featuring an ensemble of high school performers and creators.